Understanding Microclimates

 When planting a single plant or tree, it’s important to think about the possible positions and the microclimates of each position.
 The position will greatly affect how well the plant will grow and can even be the difference in surviving or not.

-Sunlight-Observe how much sunlight and how much shade the position gets.
+Sunlight.
+Observe how much sunlight and how much shade the position gets.

-Wind-Observe how much air moves and whether the air comes from a warm or cool place.
+Wind.
+Observe how much air moves and whether the air comes from a warm or cool place.

-Soil Drainage-Fill the hole with water and observe how long it takes to disappear.
+Soil Drainage.
+Fill the hole with water and observe how long it takes to disappear.

-Surroundings-Take note of surrounding objects which can hold and reflect heat onto the position.
+Surroundings.
+Take note of surrounding objects which can hold and reflect heat onto the position.

-Preferred Microclimate Qualities For Frangipanis
+Preferred Climates and Microclimate for Frangipanis

-Heat – If an area heats up and maintains heat, a frangipani will thrive.
+Heat.
+If an area heats up and maintains heat, a frangipani will thrive.

-Well Drained Soil – Soil which is constantly wet will cause frangipani roots to rot which could spread up into the trunk and be fatal.
+Well Drained Soil.
+Soil which is constantly wet will cause frangipani roots to rot which could spread up into the trunk and be fatal.

-2 Replies to “Understanding Microclimates”
+4 Replies to “Understanding Microclimates”

 1. It’s interesting to think how a frangipani in a good position in a cold climate can grow as well as frangipani in the tropcis.